 We’ve been running successful phishing simulations for years now, developing proven steps toward employee engagement and behavioral change.
 Over the course of time, we’ve seen customers come to us, bruised by phishing campaigns gone awry.
-In our experience, most of these catastrophes come down to a handful of errors we’ve seen repeated time and again.
+In our experience, most of these catastrophes come down to a handful of errors we’ve seen repeated time and time again.

 Here are five of the most common mistakes to avoid to help you avoid the pitfalls of less-than-optimal security tests: